 We pasted the bottom with cardboard.
 Then came the task of twining the rope.
 It was hard work and I was glad that I started this project with my SIL around.
 She is very neat and while one person applied Fevicol, the other held the rope tight and stuck it along the binder.
 After a couple of hours of hard work and sore fingers, we were rewarded with this.
 We were very pleased with the outcome.

-I found a bow and stuck it to the top.
+I found a bow and stuck it at the top.
 What a difference a bow can make!

 Now that it looked so lovely and also because it was lined with fabric, it couldn't be used as a waste bin and of course not as a potholder.
 So we decided to use it as a magazine holder.

 The other bin has been painted with a basic coat and is waiting to be adorned further.
 I am planning a few worli motifs on it.
 Let's see.
 If and when it gets ready, I will post a picture.